skeema/skeema/doc/options.md

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "ERROR"
+**Default** | "error"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule specifies the severity of non-whitelisted DEFINER values for stored procedures and functions.
-Unless set to "IGNORE", a warning or error will be emitted for any DEFINER not listed in option [allow-definer](#allow-definer).
+Unless set to "ignore", a warning or error will be emitted for any DEFINER not listed in option [allow-definer](#allow-definer).

-Although this option defaults to "ERROR" severity, please note that the default value of corresponding option [allow-definer](#allow-definer) is `%@%`, which intentionally permits all possible users.
+Although this option defaults to "error" severity, please note that the default value of corresponding option [allow-definer](#allow-definer) is `%@%`, which intentionally permits all possible users.
 To enforce a restriction on definers, be sure to override [allow-definer](#allow-definer).
 Overriding [lint-definer](#lint-definer) only controls the *annotation severity* (e.g. warning vs error) for routines with non-whitelisted DEFINER users.

 This option may also affect other object types with definers (e.g. views) once they are supported in a future version of Skeema.